 The research design also serves as a road map for how to gather data efficiently; there should be options for distributing surveys to individuals, a list of channels via which we may contact respondents, and a timeline for how they answer to the questionnaire.
-We also had to figure out how big the sample should be based on the population.
+We also had to figure out how big the sample should be Ins.. on.
+To confirm. survey findings will be un. recision should be employed, as this . based on the population.
 To confirm the sample size, the Taro Yamanae table is used.
 The approach we used to analyse the survey findings will be discussed after that.
 To conduct complete analysis, standard measurement and precision should be employed, as this would considerably benefit in the completion of the result.